-We are committed to making it clear what you can expect from us and what you need to do in return.
-We will do our best to make our service easy to use and we will listen to you and make sure you feel comfortable.
+We will do our best to make our service easy to use.
+We will listen to you and make sure you feel comfortable.

 We are here to support you through the PIP process.
 Please get in touch with us if you have any questions or concerns.
 You can find all the ways to contact us on the back cover of this guide.